basuhoward/krigsvold.org/heraldry.md

 separate heraldic identities for his titles and honors upholds these principles, ensuring clarity and propriety in their display and usage.

-## Arms of the Countdom of Krigsvold
+## Arms of the County of Krigsvold

-The Countdom of Krigsvold draws its name and heraldic inspiration from a poignant figure in Antarctic exploration history.
+The County of Krigsvold draws its name and heraldic inspiration from a poignant figure in Antarctic exploration history.
 The Krigsvold Nunataks were named in honor of [Sgt.
 Alvin I.
 Krigsvold](https://en.wikipedia.org/wiki/Strauss_Glacier#Krigsvold_Nunataks),